aridepai17/MENTILIVE/README.md

-# MENTILIVE
+# MentiLive

-Interactive live polling and Q&amp;A platform.
-Engage your audience with live polls and Q&amp;As.
+**MentiLive** is an interactive live polling and Q&A platform.
+Engage your audience with real-time polls, quizzes, and questions.

+> 🚧 Currently under development.